Armley Mills Leeds Ghost Hunt Halloween

-Before booking this event please read the following as per our terms and conditions that are agreed at the point of sale.
+Before booking this event, please read the following as per our terms and conditions agreed at the point of sale.

-When you make a booking with us it is entirely your responsibility to ensure that you are able to make the event date that you have booked, as Paranormal eye cannot offer a refund or transfer your places onto another event date if you or any of your party are unable to attend.
+When you make a booking with us, it is entirely your responsibility to ensure that you can make the event date that you have booked.
+Paranormal eye cannot offer a refund or transfer your places onto another event date if you or any of your party are unable to attend.

 PLEASE NOTE THAT ALL TICKETS ARE NON-REFUNDABLE OR TRANSFERABLE;